microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-extra-sensor-guides/ttn_tutorial.md

 {% include image.html url="/assets/img/create-microshare-account-4.png" description="User account creation email" %}
 {% include image.html url="/assets/img/create-microshare-account-5.png" description="Choose password" %}

-### How to send data to microshare
+### How to send data to Microshare®

-Now that you have created your account, you own a little piece of the microshare data lake.
-You will now use TTN's automated redirection of packets, aka a device's notification target, to pass that data through to [microshare's RESTful API](../../generic-rest-api){:target="_blank"}.
+Now that you have created your account, you own a little piece of the Microshare® data lake.
+You will now use TTN's automated redirection of packets, aka a device's notification target, to pass that data through to [Microshare®'s RESTful API](../../generic-rest-api){:target="_blank"}.

 The API needs to know two things when receiving data from an external service: